workloads/regional-workspaces/README.md

 ## Usage

-The `regional-workspaces` Terraform Cloud Workspace acts as a bootstrapper for CSP-specific and regional Terraform Cloud Workspaces.
+The `regional-workspaces` HCP Terraform Workspace acts as a bootstrapper for CSP-specific and regional HCP Terraform Workspaces.

 This repository uses a standard Terraform workflow (`init`, `plan`, `apply`).